RESPECT FOR HUMAN RIGHTS

 Human Rights Due Diligence Risk Assessment (Workshop)

-Based on the results of the desktop survey, a two-day of the HRDD workshops was held on April 16 and17, 2024, with the participation of 40 people* from 39 relevant divisions, with the aim of prioritizing human rights themes relevant to the Mazda Group's business.
+Based on the results of the desktop survey, a two-day of the HRDD workshops was held on April 16 and 17, 2024, with the participation of 40 people from 33 relevant divisions and 6 Group companies, with the aim of prioritizing human rights themes relevant to the Mazda Group's business.
 In the workshop, facilitated by CRT Hiroshi Ishida, participants discussed high-priority of the human rights issues and stakeholders along the value chain, comparing the actual status of the Mazda Group's business with the results of the desktop survey, and identified priority of the human rights themes for the Mazda Group to address.

 Human Rights DD Project Team and CRT evaluated each issues from the viewpoint of rightsholder's impact, and identified three themes: (1) labor and safety environment (including foreign workers) at overseas bases and domestic and overseas suppliers and dealers, (2) human rights issues related to raw material procurement (including conflict minerals), and (3) human rights issues related to AI-related services.
 The issues and problems identified at the workshop as involving the entire value chain will continue to be addressed by the departments in charge of these issues.

-Human Rights Due Diligence Impact Assessment (Selection of human rights theme)
+Human Rights Impact Assessment (Selection of human rights theme)

 Among above three human rights issues (1)(2)(3) which is identified as priority issues for the Mazda Group to address by HRDD workshop, we considered the scope of rights holders and the preparation period required to start the project, and decided to start the impact assessment in 2024 by focusing on the workplace environment of foreign workers (including technical intern trainees) at domestic business sites and in the supply chain.